PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 17:11:49
+Last updated: 2024-04-07 17:12:24
-Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
-Everything is connected - The Stranger
+Random Quote: You and I are opposites but also just the same.
+Like an image in a mirror.
+We hate people and they in turn hate us.
+And fear us. - Chester Campbell